aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 The system validates that the room is active and available, the date is not in the past, the duration is between 30 minutes and 8 hours, the booking is within a single day (no overnight bookings), there are no conflicts with existing Confirmed bookings, and the room is not under maintenance during the selected period.

-Upon successful submission, the system generates a unique booking reference (e.g., BK-2025-00001), sets the status to Pending (awaiting approval), sends an email notification to the user confirming submission, sends notifications to Administrators/Directors about the new pending booking, and logs the creation in the audit trail.
+Upon successful submission, the system generates a unique booking reference (e.g., BK-2025-00001), confirms the booking immediately, sends an email notification to the user, and logs the creation in the audit trail.

 ### Recurring Bookings

 Users can create bookings that repeat on a regular schedule.
 Daily patterns repeat every X days.
 Weekly patterns repeat on specific days of the week.
 Monthly patterns repeat on a specific date of the month.
 The recurrence can end on a specific date or after a specified number of occurrences, with a maximum of 1 year worth of occurrences from the start date.

 The system checks room availability for all occurrences before creation.
 Individual booking records are created for each occurrence, linked by a Series ID.
-When a recurring series is approved or rejected, all occurrences change status together.
-Similarly, editing or cancelling one occurrence affects the entire series—individual occurrences cannot be managed separately.
+All occurrences are confirmed immediately upon creation if no conflicts exist.
+Editing or cancelling one occurrence affects the entire series—individual occurrences cannot be managed separately.

 ### Booking Status Lifecycle

-New bookings start as **Pending** and await manual approval from an Administrator or Director.
-When approved, the status changes to **Confirmed** and users receive approval notification with booking details.
-If rejected, the status becomes **Rejected** and users receive notification with the reason if provided.
-Users or administrators can cancel Pending or Confirmed bookings, changing the status to **Cancelled** and requiring a cancellation reason.
+New bookings are automatically **Confirmed** upon submission.
+Users or administrators can cancel bookings, changing the status to **Cancelled** and requiring a cancellation reason.
 After a booking's end time passes, it automatically becomes **Completed**.

 ### Viewing Bookings

 Regular Users see only their own bookings in both list and calendar views.
-They can filter by status (Pending, Confirmed, Cancelled, Completed), by room, and by date range.
+They can filter by status (Confirmed, Cancelled, Completed), by room, and by date range.
 Administrators and Directors see all bookings across all users with additional filters for user, department, and booking type (one-time vs. recurring).

 The calendar view provides day, week, and month perspectives.
 Day view shows a single day divided into 30-minute time slots across all rooms.
 Week view (the default) shows Monday through Friday with booking blocks visible.
 Month view shows a full calendar with booking counts per day.
 Clicking an empty slot initiates booking creation with date/time pre-filled.

 ### Editing Bookings

-Regular Users can edit only their own Pending bookings—they cannot edit Confirmed, Rejected, Cancelled, or Completed bookings.
+Regular Users can edit their own upcoming bookings.
 Editable fields include date, time, room, and purpose.
 For recurring series, changes apply to all occurrences.

 Administrators and Directors can edit bookings of any status including Confirmed bookings.
-When they edit a Confirmed booking, the status remains Confirmed (no re-approval needed).
+When they edit a Confirmed booking, the status remains Confirmed.
 The original booker receives notification of changes made by the administrator.
 All edits must still pass validation for availability, duration, and operating hours.

 ### Cancelling Bookings

-Regular Users can cancel their own Pending or Confirmed bookings at any time before the booking end time with no notice period required.
+Regular Users can cancel their own bookings at any time before the booking end time with no notice period required.
 A cancellation reason (max 500 characters) is required.
 Administrators and Directors can cancel any user's booking.
 For recurring series, cancelling one occurrence cancels the entire series.
 Cancelled bookings cannot be "uncancelled"—a new booking must be created instead.
 The room availability is freed immediately upon cancellation.

-### Approval Workflow

-All bookings require manual approval by an Administrator or Director—there is no auto-approval.
-The approval queue shows pending bookings sorted by submission date (oldest first) to ensure timely processing.
-To approve or reject, the reviewer must open the booking details to view the full information.
-Approval changes status to Confirmed and notifies the user.
-Rejection changes status to Rejected; a rejection reason is optional but recommended.
-For recurring series, approving or rejecting one occurrence applies to the entire series.
+All bookings are processed on a first-come-first-served basis—there is no manual approval queue.
+Administrators and Directors provide oversight by monitoring the booking schedule, resolving resource conflicts if they arise, and generating utilization reports.
+They can cancel or reschedule bookings as needed to accommodate high-priority organizational needs, with automated notifications sent to affected users.

 ## 5. Administrative Management Module